 The Library Auditorium will not be available when the library building is closed due to emergency conditions or inclement weather.
 The library is not responsible for costs incurred if a meeting is canceled due to circumstances beyond the Library’s control.

-With permission of the Library Director, profit-making organizations may use the Library Auditorium or Conference Room for a $250 fee, check payable to the Somerville Public Library, which must accompany the completed reservation form.
+With permission of the Library Director, profit-making organizations may use the Library Auditorium for a $250 fee, and the Conference Room for a $100 fee; checks payable to the Somerville Public Library, which must accompany the completed reservation form.

 Cancellation of Library Auditorium or Conference Room reservations is required 24 hours in advance.
 Failure to notify library staff of cancellation may result in denial of future request and forfeiture of any fees.